 With the exception of Confidential Employees acting in the scope of their duties to which confidentiality applies, all Holy Family University employees are obligated to promptly report incidents to the Title IX Coordinator.
-The Report should include all known details about the alleged incident, including the names of the involved Parties; the alleged conduct; and the date, time, and location of the incident.
-Where possible, Mandated Reporters should make an effort to ensure that the person reporting the conduct understands the employee's Mandatory

-Reporting obligation and the person's right to share the information confidentially with Confidential Employees, or with off-campus confidential resources.
+The Report should include all details known to them about the alleged incident, including the names of the involved Parties; the alleged conduct; and the date, time, and location of the incident (Mandated Reporters should disclose what they know, but should not attempt investigate or collect additional information).
+Where possible, Mandated Reporters should make an effort to ensure that the person reporting the conduct understands the employee's Mandatory Reporting obligation and the person's right to share the information confidentially with Confidential Employees, or with off-campus confidential resources.